How to use compost in gardens and landscapes

 Make wheelchair-accessible raised beds 28–34 inches tall.

-Before you fill your raised bed, break up the soil surface at the bottom of the area.
+Before you fill your raised bed, break up the original soil surface.
 Add 2–3 inches of compost or soil mix and other amendments such as lime.
 Mix the added materials into the existing soil.

 If you excavated soil while installing your raised beds, mix in compost and use it to fill the raised beds.
-Add up to 25% compost by volume to fill the depth of the bed.
+Add up to 25% compost by volume to fill the bed.

-For larger jobs, purchase a bulk soil mix from a landscape supply company.
+Bulk soil mixes from a landscape supply company may be needed for larger jobs.
 For example, it takes 1.7 cubic yards of soil mix to fill four raised beds (3 feet by 8 feet) with 6 inches of soil mix.
 Common bulk soil mixes include:

-Expect your newly filled beds to compact over time as the compost in the mix further decomposes.
+Expect your newly filled beds to sink over time as the compost in the mix further decomposes.
 Refill the raised beds as needed.

 For more information about raised beds, see Raised Bed Gardening, FS 270.